tenable/terrascan/deploy/helm-charts/README.md

 performing remote scans of IAC, as well as a validating admission webhook for a Kubernetes cluster.
 Further details can be found in the [main documentation](https://docs.accurics.com/projects/accurics-terrascan/en/latest/).
+There are two helm charts:

+1. In the `server/` directory : to deploy terrascan in server mode.
+2. In the `webhook/` directory : to setup a validating webhook that uses the deployed terrascan server from step 1, as its backend.

 ## Usage
 ### Set up TLS certificates
 A requirement to run an admission controller is that communication happens over TLS.
-This helm chart expects to find the certificate at `data/server.crt` and key at `data/server.key`.
+This helm chart expects to find the certificate at `server/data/server.crt` and key at `server/data/server.key`.
+If you opt to deploy the webhook as well, please copy `server/data/server.crt` at `webhook/data/server.crt`

 ### Set up SSH config for remote repo scan
-If you're looking to utilise the remote repo scan feature, terrascan will require ssh capabilities to do that.
+If you're opting to utilise the remote repo scan feature, terrascan will require ssh capabilities to do that.
 This helm chart expects to find the your ssh private key at `.ssh/private_key`, ssh config file at `.ssh/config` and .ssh known_hosts file at `.ssh/known_hosts`.